plopor/Flappy-Bird-AI/README.md

 # Flappy-Bird-AI
 Made in Java using Processing, a playable version of the popular mobile game Flappy Bird.
-A neural network that can be trained to play the game perfectly is currently being developed.
+Instantiates and updates hundreds of neural nets simultaneously to apply an evolutionary algorithm to play Flappy Bird autonomously.